 If requested by the WO / IO, OSRL will ensure that the required equipment is mobilised to the NDP, which may be either an APOE or SPOE as agreed with the WO / IO.
-Upon notification from the WO /
+Upon notification from the WO / IO, OSRL will start working with our cargo charter brokers to identify suitable methods to mobilise the

-&lt;sup>3 This is true at the time of writing.
+3 This is true at the time of writing.
 Updates to this will be included in the subsequent LPG versions.
 Please seek OSRL DM's discretion.

-&lt;sup>4 This is true at the time of writing.
+4 This is true at the time of writing.
 Updates to this will be included in the subsequent LPG versions.
-Please seek OSRL DM's discretion
+Please seek OSRL DM's discretion requested Equipment.
+Any costs and routings will be confirmed with the WO / IO in writing prior to mobilisation.

-Property of Oil Spill Response United Kingdom Continental Shelf Dispersant Document Number OSRL-OPER-PLA-00904 ill Spill Response Stockpile (UKDS) Logistics Planning Guide (LPG) Revision 3
+Property of Oil Spill Response United Kingdom Continental Sholf Dispersant Document Number OSRL-OPER-PLA-00904 OSRL Stockpile (UKDS) Logistics Planning Guide (LPG) Revision 3